open-telemetry/semantic-conventions/docs/dotnet/dotnet-http-metrics.md

 - Meter name is `System.Net.Http`
 - Metric added in .NET 8.0
-- When the `error.type` attribute is reported, it contains one of [HTTP Request errors](https://learn.microsoft.com/dotnet/api/system.net.http.httprequesterror), a full exception type, or a string representation of received status code.
+- When the `error.type` attribute is reported, it contains one of [HTTP Request errors](https://learn.microsoft.com/dotnet/api/system.net.http.httprequesterror) in snake_case, a full exception type, or a string representation of received status code.

 ### Metric: `http.client.open_connections`